bigfix/developer.bigfix.com/site/pages/relevance/_reference/docs/world.md

 # volume settings folder : folder

-Returns the volume settings folder of the system domain
+Returns the volume settings folder of the system domain.

 # wake on lan subnet cidr string : string